1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 Then turn off the printer, remove the card, connect your host which has OctoPrint/Mainsail/.. running with the printer using an USB-C cable and turn on the printer again.
 Now you should be able to connect OctoPrint/Mainsail/.. with the printer.
 If an error message pops up that no connection to the MCU was possible, click on "Restart Firmware" or turn off the printer and switch it on again.

-!!! warning "Configure Your Specific Settings"
+!!! warning

+    - After flashing Klipper's `firmware.bin`, don't try to start printing right away!
-    - Remember that even by using beforementioned `printer.cfg` files for either the **Fo** or the **Neo**, you still have to adapt the config file to your printer and specific settings *before* starting to print or calibrate the printer!
+    - Keep in mind that even though the stock mainboard of the **Go** and the **Neo** is the same, you have to adjust certain settings of the file `printer.cfg` depending on your specific model *before* starting to print or calibrate the printer!
 So don't just use the beforementioned file from the reddit post and start printing right away!
-    - Also proceed with the [configuration checks](https://www.klipper3d.org/Config_checks.html) before you're trying to print anything!
+    - Proceed with the [configuration checks](https://www.klipper3d.org/Config_checks.html) before you're trying to print anything!

 ## Stock Control Unit
 The stock control unit of both the **Go** and the **Neo** don't work with Klipper.
 So is that going to be an issue?
 Actually I thought the same initially and that was the only reason which was holding me back switching to Klipper right away at the beginning.
 Now that I did switch, I can say that I don't really miss the control unit.